 There are three Hebrew words used to denote the rains of different seasons:

-Melqosh, the “latter rain” (Prov.
-16:15)
+Melqosh, the “latter rain” (Proverbs 16:15)

-The “latter” or spring rains fall in March and April, and serve to swell the grain then coming to maturity (Deut.
-11:14; Hos.
+The “latter” or spring rains fall in March and April, and serve to swell the grain then coming to maturity (Deuteronomy 11:14; Hos.
 6:3).
 After this there is ordinarily no rain, the sky being bright and cloudless till October or November.

 Rain is mentioned many times in the Bible.

 rain and thunder used to get people’s attention (I Samuel 12:18)

 rain given and withheld from certain cities (Amos 4:7)

 rain as a reward for obedience (Deuteronomy 11:13-15)